jenkins-x/jx-docs/content/contribute/documentation.md

 $ git push --set-upstream origin <BRANCH-NAME>
 ```

-If you need to push more commits to the same branch, you can just use `git push` going forward.
+If you need to push more commits to the same branch, you can just use `git push` going forward; set-upstream is only needed once.

 ### Raise a Pull Request